HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file="video_autoplay_values.sql"
 ) }}

-Comparing the usage of autoplay between <a hreflang="en" href="../2022/sustainability">2022</a> and 2024, we see some notable changes.
+Comparing the usage of autoplay between [2022](./../2022/sustainability) and 2024, we see some notable changes.
 The percentage of websites explicitly not using autoplay has decreased, from 53.1% to 44.54% on desktop and from 52.6% to 44.88% on mobile.
 This could be a concern for sustainability efforts.
 Also, we notice a slight increase for websites using an empty value for this attribute, which also triggers autoplay (and is bad for sustainability).

 It's crucial to remember that autoplay is a Boolean attribute, meaning its presence, even with an empty value, triggers autoplay behavior.
 The combined percentage of explicit autoplay usage (including 'autoplay', 'TRUE', '1', and 'yes' values) has remained relatively stable, around 8% for both desktop and mobile.